WHAT ARE THE DATES THIS YEAR OF SUKKOT?

 WHEN DO WE START TO DO THE MITZVAH OF SHAKING LULAV & ETROG?

-We start the Mitzvah on the first day of Sukkot during the daytime and each succeeding day of Sukkot (unless it is a Shabbos when the Lulav and Etrog are not shaken).
+We start the Mitzvah on the first day of Sukkot, Monday, September 24 from sunrise 6:06 am and each succeeding day of Sukkot (unless it is a Shabbos when the Lulav and Etrog are not shaken).

 HOW IS THE MITZVAH DONE?